'Maybe He Did, Maybe He Didn't': Trump Defends Saudis, Downplays U.S. Intel

 Trump has made the Saudi alliance a cornerstone of his Middle East policy.
 The kingdom, in turn, is the biggest buyer of U.S. weapons and shares the president's belief that Iran is the greatest threat to the region.

-But Khashoggi's death last month at the Saudi consulate in Istanbul, Turkey, ignited a firestorm of international criticism directed at the Saudi leadership, with some members of Congress calling for a halt to arms sales or other penalties against the kingdom.
+But Khashoggi's death last month at the Saudi Consulate in Istanbul ignited a firestorm of international criticism directed at the Saudi leadership, with some members of Congress calling for a halt to arms sales or other penalties against the kingdom.

 Trump, however, remains the kingdom's most important defender, stressing his commitment again on Tuesday.